-The Hutt St Centre staff group and related expenses have increased as a result of our new Aspire Program which commenced on 1 July 2017, employing an additional 18 new frontline personnel to this Program.
-In 2018 we also added additional staff to meet the increased demand on services on the frontline of our service delivery model and as well as to strengthen our internal operations.
+The Hutt St Centre staff group and related expenses have increased as a result of our Aspire Program through the employment of additional frontline personnel.
+This has helped to strengthen our internal operations through the establishment of quality data systems.